jkim3360/student-toy-app/README.md

 Time to add the React Frontend to your Rails API.

-1. After setting up your API, run `create-react-app client` in the root of your Rails project.
+1. Run `create-react-app client` in the root of your Rails project.
 1. Install dependencies and properly configure Cors.
 1. Make a route to display all students.
 1. Make a route that displays one student.